FanCradle/DAO/README.md

 A collective is not always decentralized, we are an organization of collectives or agencies.

 AKA DAOs backed with real contracts.
-This is our official website -> https://www.fancradle.com
+This is our official website. https://www.fancradle.com

 For the blockchain trilemma problem, we lean towards scalability & security.